 The tarmac is a paler grey than the usual, flecked with white and utterly hitchless.
-A vague mirage shimmers as we near the summit of another lowland hilltop, sky and earth together and boundless, soon giving way to the next great length of highway, which constantly seems to slide away to some impossible destination, a taunt, a jibe, a chuckle in the passing wind, lest we forget the immensity of our 600 mile journey to Noosa.
+A vague mirage shimmers as we near the summit of another lowland hilltop, sky and earth together and boundless, soon giving way to the next great length of highway, which always seems to be sliding off to some impossible destination – a taunt, a jibe, a chuckle in the passing wind, lest we forget the immensity of our 600 mile journey to Noosa.

 We’re alone on the road.
 This road, of all roads?
 Hm.
 The observation strikes me odd considering the supposed popularity of the route we were taking… Where are all the cars?
 End to end, no single other vehicle shares the horizon.
 The only accompaniments to our passage through southern Queensland are the leafy canopies bracing either verge, forming almost a perfect symmetry through the landscape – save the lopsy peaks of a distant mountain range, peering rightwards.

 – But I’m projecting ofcourse, aren’t I – from the busy old motorways of the UK..*

 Brim packed isles boasting years of civic history against a beast of a land, still in her prime… Like relating a tin of sardines to a sea of fish.
 (Not to say a tin of sardines has years of civic history but… ah well you gather my intent.)
 Our being alone on Australia’s Bruce highway makes perfect sense really – reflecting just as much the smallness of her population as the vastness of her land.
 Whew, there it is.
 I survey the road again, shift my gaze once more to the horizon.
 It’s a beautiful stretch to turn the speed up – a thought timed to action as James kicks the car close to 140.